 Traffic management plans

-A traffic management plan (TMP) must be prepared and implemented in accordance with the COP-TTM.
-This plan must be prepared by a qualified site traffic management supervisor (STMS) and submitted to Council via beforeudig.co.nz or submitica.com for excavations or corridoraccess.co.nz and submitica.com for events for acceptance.
+A traffic management plan (TMP) must be prepared and implemented in accordance with the CoP-TTM.
+This plan must be prepared by a qualified Temporary Traffic Management Planner/ site management specialist and submitted to Council via beforeudig.co.nz or submitica.com for excavations or corridoraccess.co.nz and submitica.com for events for acceptance.
 A copy of the accepted TMP must be held onsite and be available for viewing.

 TMPs for complex projects or those that cover an extended time period may need several layout plans for various stages of the work.
 Revised or additional TMPs should be submitted if there is a significant change in circumstances.